 - Leave a comment about the note, or @-mention a colleague to draw their attention.

-- Click Process to remove the note from your inbox.
+- Click Process to remove the note from Unprocessed.

-Tip: Don't forget to process your notes when you're finished with them.
-We're big proponents of Inbox Zero! 📭
+Tip: Don't forget to process your notes when you're finished with them! 📭

 Who should process a note?

-When you come across a note your colleague should process, assign them ownership so it shows up in their personal inbox.
+When you come across a note your colleague should process, assign them ownership so it shows up in their Assigned to me.
 You can also claim ownership of notes that you will be processing in the same way.

-- Notes with an owner will still appear in the Shared inbox until processed.
+- Notes with an owner will still appear in Unprocessed until processed.

-- Once processed, notes will no longer appear in the Shared inbox or My inbox.
+- Once processed, notes will no longer appear in Unprocessed or Assigned to me.